|

 The local press of July 1817 informed its readers that, "Miss Marianne Briscoe, reflecting with gratitude upon the kind interest, favour and partronage which she has already experience in her Ladies' Boarding School in Abbey Green, Chester, hopes that her assiduous care to promote those mental, personal and religious acquirements which are of such infinite importance in the formation of the female character, will ensure for her establishment the encouragement and approbation of the public".

 The Cheshire Sheaf, incidentally, was a “notes and queries” column, in which contributors asked and answered questions about all aspects of local history, culture and folklore.
 It was published in the pages of the local press between the years 1878 and 1990.
-In 2006, the entire vast archive was lovingly collected together (it must have taken ages!) and published as a searchable 2-CD set by Cheshire and Chester Archives and Local Studies.
+In 2006, the entire vast archive was lovingly collected together and published as a searchable 2-CD set by Cheshire and Chester Archives and Local Studies.
 A fabulous research tool- and a lively read for anyone interested in the history of our city and county- it may be purchased here.
+Much of it may also be read online for free here.

 Immediately